We bring a gentle, loving awareness to this body. We treat it softly, and with respect. It knows; our body feels respected.

 Jack Kornfield reflects:

 There is a fundamental nobility and dignity to all human beings.
 In your own way, your practice is to find this nobility and freedom in yourself, and honor it in others.
-When fear and untruth guide us individually or collectively, they lead to suffering for all.
-The Dharma offers another, wiser way to live.

 Imagine our world if we could all just sit down for a few minutes, in silence, and just breathe together?